Sterling Williams-Ceci

 Bio

-I'm a fourth-year PhD Candidate in Information Science at Cornell University, where I am extremely fortunate to be co-advised by Professor Michael Macy and Professor Mor Naaman.
+I'm a fifth-year PhD Candidate in Information Science at Cornell University, where I am extremely fortunate to be co-advised by Professor Michael Macy and Professor Mor Naaman.
 I am a member of Professor Macy's Social Dynamics Lab and Professor Naaman's Social Technologies Lab.
+I will be going on the academic job market in 2026.

-My research interests are in how our interactions with algorithmic technologies can result in unanticipated psychological effects, such as persuasion and false beliefs.
-As two recent examples of this work, I have conducted online experiments (built on prior work from the Social Technologies Lab) showing that AI-generated suggestions during the writing process can influence people's attitudes about societal issues when they represent biased viewpoints, and I am currently pursuing a second line of work showing that anthropomorphic design features in AI chatbots can make people more willing to believe false stereotypes about women's competence.
-As an undergraduate student, I was the lead author on a paper testing the efficacy of video interventions to reduce parents' willingness to overshare about their children online, which appeared in the SRCD Conference with a top 1% award in Interdisciplinary Research, and in the journal Computers in Human Behavior in 2021 (linked here).
+My research interests are in psychological effects of our interactions with AI, such as persuasion and reinforcement of false beliefs.
+As two recent examples of this work, I have conducted online experiments showing that AI-generated suggestions during the writing process can influence people's attitudes about societal issues when they represent biased viewpoints, and I am currently pursuing a second line of work showing that anthropomorphic design features in AI chatbots can make vulnerable groups of women more willing to believe unsupported sexist stereotypes.
+My work has shown evidence of policy impact, with one of my papers being cited in NATO's 2024-2025 Science & Technology Macro Trends Report (linked here).
+My work has also received attention from the popular media, such as my paper on attitude shift with AI suggestions that was cited by Gary Marcus in his Substack for over 85k subscribers (linked here).

 I enjoy disseminating my research through public speaking.
 I have been invited to present my research as a distinguished speaker at several university-wide events, such as the Cornell Ivy+ Deans Conference, the Cornell Board of Trustees, the Cornell Trustee Council Annual Meeting, and the Innovation Meets Impact Showcase at Cornell Tech.
 In March 2024, I won 2nd Place in Cornell University's 3 Minute Thesis Competition, a contest in which graduate students from across the university are challenged to present an accessible summary of their PhD work in only 3 minutes with only 1 slide.
-I have also been fortunate to present my research at several conferences, including the SRCD (Society for Research in Child Development), INFORMS Annual Meeting and (upcoming) the APS Annual Convention (Association for Psychological Science, the largest international Psychological research conference; posters for this conference are reviewed by a committee of professors and selected from thousands of submissions with approximately a 30% acceptance rate).
+I have also been fortunate to present my research at several conferences, including INFORMS, APS (Association for Psychological Science), SPSP (Society for Personality and Social Psychology), and SRCD (Society for Research in Child Development).
+Most recently, I was chosen as one of two PhD students from across Cornell to present our AI research at the 2025 International Advisory Board for Graduate Studies in Hong Kong.

 I received my B.A. in Social Psychology along with a B.A. in the Robert S. Harrison College Scholar program (also at Cornell) in 2021, with formal minors in Information Science and Communication.
 I was honored as a Summa cum Laude graduate, a Merrill Presidential Scholar (the top 1% of my graduating class) and a Phi Beta Kappa inductee.
 In my graduate studies, I have been fortunate to receive exceptional mentorship from both of my coadvisors and many other professors along the way, which I enjoy paying forward by mentoring other students.
-I aspire to become a professor after finishing my PhD.
-As hobbies, I enjoy outdoor running and learning new coding languages (my favorite is R).
+As hobbies, I enjoy outdoor long-distance running, baking, and learning new coding languages (my favorite is R).

 Publications